openviglet/vecchio/README.md

 | Consumer Secret (API Secret) | c640f16520015c5a599f666107e4ce25 |
 | Access Token 					 | fb803d96bb541ba658d514b3f4d88363 |
 | Access Token Secret          | 43c713bcbdb7a54962a1b4abcfb8af58 |

+## Grant Types

+You can access the API Resources using your Access Token, ou generate new Access Token using the followings Grant Types:

 ### Authorization Code